AgelosVF/PSGL-Triangulation-with-minimal-obtuse-angles-and-steiner-points/ReadMe.txt

     │			   	   to recreate the triangulation produced by the previous project.
     ├── SimulatedAnnealing.cpp	<--Source code of the sumulated annealing.
     ├── SteinerPoints.cpp	<--Source code of the functions used to find and add steiner points.
-    └── triangulation_utils.cpp <--Source code of other helping functions.
+    ├── triangulation_utils.cpp <--Source code of other helping functions.
+    └── AntCollony		<--Source code of the ant collony method.
 How to compile and run:
 	Inside the make directory there is the CMakeLists.txt.
 If you run cmake. inside and after make the files will be compiled and in the build directory the executable Triangulation